flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - A social network
             - an integration between social graphs and knowledge graphs and hopefully will make it part of the fediverse and t/f give it a clearer part of the social network concept.
     - Both a vision and a hypothesis
-        - pro-social subsets of the internet would benefit from wide availability of a free interlay provisioned and governed by a community as a commons.
+        - pro-social subsets of the internet would benefit from wide availability of a free [[interlay]] (as in the [[underlay project]]) provisioned and governed by a community as a commons.
+        - For the common good.
+        - Follow the principles of a commons.
+        - Develop tools and instructions to make it more likely that such a connective layer arrises with these characteristics.
+        - The agora is not good enough yet to be the connective layer but aims to be a bootstrap.
+    - Note taking, wiki building, web annotating, communities, seem to have unique

 ## [[2023-09-06]]
 - Attending: [[Jerry Michalski]], [[Chris Aldrich]], [[Aram Zucker-Scharff]], [[David Pickrell]], [[Flancian]], [[Michael Grossman]]